 Irritable Bowel Syndrome: Is Medication The Answer?

-How is it diagnosed?
+How is Irritable Bowel Syndrome diagnosed?

 So what happens when Irritable Bowel Syndrome is suspected?

 Next, there would be a series of tests requisitioned.
-Again, depending on the Doctor, the variety of tests can also vary widely, ranging from stool samples to blood tests and sometimes even MRIs.
+Again, depending on the Doctor, the variety of tests can vary widely, ranging from stool samples to blood tests and sometimes even MRIs.

-Once the results of each of these tests come back negative, a process that can take a couple of days or weeks of simple testing, or for some a long, harrowing tale of medical procedures, then and only then, will the patient be diagnosed with IBS.
+Once the results of each of these tests come back negative, a process that can take a couple of days or weeks of simple testing or, for some, a long, harrowing tale of medical procedures, then and only then will the patient be diagnosed with IBS.

-We call this process a diagnosis of exclusion; it’s a conclusion drawn by process of elimination, meaning we decide that a patient has Irritable Bowel Syndrome when nothing else can be determined.
+We call this process a diagnosis of exclusion; it’s a conclusion drawn by the process of elimination, meaning we decide that a patient has Irritable Bowel Syndrome when nothing else can be determined.

 What comes next?

-Once a person has been diagnosed with Irritable Bowel Syndrome the variations of what happens next are astounding and based, primarily, on the patient’s personality;
+Once a person has been diagnosed with Irritable Bowel Syndrome, the variations of what happens next are astounding and based primarily on the patient’s personality;

 Will they fill every prescription offered to them and continue managing symptoms?